-Gad’s Hill is not an academic hot-house or exam factory.
-We want our pupils to be well qualified and we will work hard with them and their parents to make sure that our children get good academic results.
+At Gad’s Hill we place as much importance on social development as we do on academic success.
+We want our pupils to be well qualified and we will work hard with them and their parents to make sure that our children achieve good academic results.
 However, we recognise that success in life is not solely due to any academic qualifications gained but also often a reflection of personal qualities.
 Employers value confidence, maturity, self-reliance, team work, the ability to get on with people, communicate effectively and to look the part.

 We select children of all abilities and who we believe will work hard, contribute to the life of the school, achieve academic results in excess of their natural ability and to become a good advertisement for the school and all that we stand for.
 We expect that parents support the school’s aims, objectives and purpose.

 There are two ways in which parents may apply for a place at Gad’s Hill.

 Most applicants join the school via the main entry points at Nursery (pre-school), Reception, or Year 7.
 Entry at these ages usually involves a large group of applicants with all of those children selected commencing school at the start of the autumn term.